Exarch-Eden/GoodsExtractor/README.md

 # External features to implement

-- Node server hosted in Heroku to catch GET requests made by client app
+- ~~Node server hosted in Heroku to catch GET requests made by client app~~ (No longer needed as Electron app runs a local server on start-up)

 # Production build and setup instructions